 5. Place the lid on top.
 (You might want to paint something like “Dog Waste Composter” across the lid.)

-When you add poop to the bin, sprinkle in some septic starter (available at hardware stores) and add some water.
+When you add poop to the bin, sprinkle in some septic starter (available at hardware stores or Amazon) and add some water.

-While burying a garbage can to compost dog waste might seem like overkill if you live near the woods or close to a patch bushes, dealing with dog waste in an environmentally friendly manner is always a good thing.
+While burying a garbage can to compost dog waste might seem like overkill if you live near the woods or in a rural area, dealing with dog waste in an environmentally friendly manner is always a good thing.

-By the way, if you know someone who lives in a city, the cityfarmer.org website is loaded with all kinds of helpful urban agriculture tips.
+By the way, the cityfarmer.info website is loaded with all kinds of helpful urban agriculture tips.
+Check it out!